Written by Catherine Saxelby

 Look at this comparison:

-Even small amounts of meat (like a few strips of beef in a vegetable stir-fry) improve iron absorption.
+Even small amounts of meat (like a few strips of beef in a vegetable stir-fry or a lamb shank in vegetable soup) improve iron absorption.
 Something in meat known simply as the "meat factor" works to make the iron in vegetables more available.

-For vegetarians, iron is improved with the help of vitamin C. A glass of fruit juice or some vitamin C-rich vegetables with a meal increase the amount of iron from grains or lentils.
+For vegetarians, iron is improved with the help of vitamin C. A glass of fruit juice or some vitamin C-rich vegetables at the same meal increase the amount of iron from grains or lentils.

 What you drink with your meal also plays a part.
-Orange juice doubles iron intake relative to water, while milk decreases it by 50% and tea by 75%.
+Orange juice doubles iron intake relative to water, while milk decreases it by 50 per cent and tea or coffee by 75 per cent.
+So drink tea and coffee BETWEEN meals.

-Running low on iron can cause a number of health problems such as:
+Running low on iron can show up in a number of ways such as:

 A blood test measuring the markers of iron - your serum ferritin (a measure of your body's iron stores) or serum transferrin (the main iron-transporting-protein in the circulation) - will help your doctor diagnose whether or not you have iron deficiency anaemia.
 Talk to your doctor about arranging a blood test.